Bigghis/filingsAnalyzer/readme.md

 ### RAG System

-The RAG system uses the ChromaDB vectorial database to store and retrieve SEC filings.
-And uses **langchain** manipulations to create queries with relevant long context, and **openai API** to create the responses.
+The RAG system uses **langchain** manipulations to create queries with relevant long context, extracting data from the vectorial database, and **openai API** to create the responses.
 So we can query the LLM with a question, and it will use the context from the database to answer the question.
 We use OpenAI  `gpt-4o-mini` to generate the responses.

 ### Data stocks (Yahoo Finance)

-The API provides a system to grab all relevant data from Yahoo Finance via yfinance library, providing:
+The API provides a system to grab all relevant data from Yahoo Finance via yfinance library, including:

  * Company information
  * Financial statements: